tylertran349/distributed-file-system/README.md

 More details about on-disk structures can be found in the header [ufs.h](ufs.h).
 Specifically, this defines a very specific format for the super block, inode, and directory entries.
-Bitmaps have one bit per allocated unit as described in the referenced documentation.
+Bitmaps have one bit per allocated unit as I designed them.

 As for directories, here is a little more detail.
 Each directory has an inode, and points to one or more data blocks that contain directory